-Step Question Consider to employees to be vaccinated is in most cases less likely to be reasonable.
-Such a policy would need to be reviewed regularly in light of the number of COVID-19 cases in the area, noting that it takes 5 weeks from first injection to develop full immunity. • Where community transmission of COVID-19 is occurring in an area, and an employer is operating a workplace in that area that needs to remain open to provide essential goods and services, a direction to employees to receive a vaccination is more likely to be reasonable.
-3.8 Other risks associated with managing COVID risk Workplace safety is a priority.
-Flag other risks to ensure that they are also assessed and managed.
-For example: Service sustainability (if workforce compromised by loss of staff/disruption) Community concern if strong opposition to vaccination policy (pro or anti) Reduced productivity due to infection control practices or policies e.g. fewer clients assisted due to small group sizes Cost of controls e.g. air purifiers, changing air conditioning Staff conflict 3.9 Additional controls in support of policy There will be additional measures required in support of any new policies.
-These are highlighted in the implications section below, and might include record keeping, actions to monitor the effectiveness of the controls established, policies regarding compliance.
+Step Question Consider For employees performing Tier 3 work: Where no community transmission of coronavirus has occurred for some time in the area where the employer is located, a direction to employees to be vaccinated is in most cases less likely to be reasonable.
+Such a policy would need to be reviewed regularly in light of the number of COVID-19 cases in the area, noting that it takes 5 weeks from first injection to develop full immunity.
+Where community transmission of COVID-19 is occurring in an area, and an employer is operating a workplace in that area that needs to remain open to provide essential goods and services, a direction to employees to receive a vaccination is more likely to be reasonable.
+3.8 Other risks associated with managing COVID Workplace safety is a priority. risk Flag other risks to ensure that they are also assessed and managed.
+For example: Service sustainability (if workforce compromised by loss of staff/disruption) Community concern if strong opposition to vaccination policy (pro or anti) Reduced productivity due to infection control practices or policies e.g. fewer clients assisted due to small group sizes Cost of controls e.g. air purifiers, changing air conditioning Staff conflict Risks/issues with service delivery outdoors (e.g. privacy concerns, risk of injury, environmental risks) 3.9 Additional controls in There will be additional measures required in support of any new policies. support of policy These are highlighted in the implications section below, and might include record keeping, actions to monitor the effectiveness of the controls established, policies regarding compliance.